powerhome/playbook-swift/Contribution.md

 <h1 align="center">Playbook Design System iOS</h1><br />

 # Feature Request
+Before submitting a feature request be sure to review our [issue history](https://github.com/powerhome/PlaybookSwift/issues?q=is%3Aissue+) to confirm that your request is unique or not already in progress.
+When you're ready to submit, be sure to use the following template:

 | Name | About  | Title  | Labels | Assignees |
 | :---:   | :---: | :---: | :---: | :---: |
 |  Feature Request | Suggest an idea for this preoject   |

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Ex: I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.